vladimirs-git/netports/README.rst

 Parameter   Type                        Description
 =========== =========================== ============================================================
 replace     *List[Tuple[str, str]]*     Replace the default short name with the first one
-                                        that matches in the list of the 'replace' argument.
+                                        that matches in the list of the `replace` argument.
 =========== =========================== ============================================================

 Return